scarpino/giving-talks/Thoughts on [scientific] talks.md

 5. Friends do let friends give bad talks, so if you see something, say something.
 6. It's ok to be nervous, but giving talks should eventually be enjoyable.
 7. Someone in your audience will notice bad: fonts, colors, labels, etc.
-8. Use the pointer sparingly, especially if your nervous.
+8. Use the pointer sparingly, especially if your nervous. [citation - LeeAundra Keany]
 9. Get advice on body language and hand movements from an expert.

 ###Lower-level